 Your coverage is provided through a contract with your former employer/union/trust.
-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Aetna Medicare Plan (PPO).
+You are covered by Medicare, and you have chosen to get your Medicare health care through our plan, Aetna Medicare Plan (PPO).
 We are required to cover all Part A and Part B services.
 However, cost sharing and provider access in this plan differ from Original Medicare.

 Aetna Medicare Plan (PPO) is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
 Like all Medicare health plans, this Medicare PPO is approved by Medicare and run by a private company.
+Aetna Medicare Plan (PPO) does not include Part D prescription drug coverage.